ocpi/ocpi/OCPI.md

  * subscription_id : subscription id that matches the one returned in the subscribe response
  * evse_id: unique identifier of the EVSE inside the charge point
  * connector_no: connector no on the given charge point
- * contract_id : Contract Id that makes use of the charge point (be aware of privacy issues)
+ * contract_id : Contract ID that makes use of the charge point (be aware of privacy issues)
  * event_type: specific event types are found in the table below.
  * event_payload : Json object with the actual payload
 * timestamp (ISO 8601)